pachyderm/pachyderm/SETUP.md

 ### Usage

-Before you can start using `pachctl`, you need to make sure that `pachctl` can find the node on which you deployed Pachyderm:
+If Pachyderm is running locally, you are good to go.
+Otherwise, you need to make sure that `pachctl` can find the node on which you deployed Pachyderm:

 ```shell
 $ export ADDRESS=[the IP address of the node where Pachyderm runs]:30650